July 21, 2006

 I'll let the pictures speak for themselves.

+The gold yarn is alpaca.
+I spun the singles for this yarn in the first weeks of learning to spin.
+It has been sitting on the bobbins all this time, because I wasn’t sure what to do with it.
 After becoming better at spinning I realize the alpaca was too thick and not quite what I wanted.
 After taking a class with Stephenie Gaustad, I learned about binding for just these type singles.
 The search was on for a thread that I wanted to use as a binder.
 When I finally found this metallic with gold, purple and a variety of other complimentary colors I was sure it would be perfect.
 I'm very pleased with the results.
 I guess I won't have to throw out my thick alpaca singles after all. :D

 I also bought a kid mohair fleece in March; a beautiful goat with the loveliest 3 inch ringlets.
 I processed that fiber from the washing of the fiber to the dying, picking, carding, blending with silk, spinning and plying.
 I'm very pleased with the final result.
 I plan to make Christmas stockings from the yarn- I'm hoping my first start to finish project will be an heirloom in my family for many generations to come.